dhuime/LOccam/README.md

 Installation of LOccam in  Arduino's IDE requires you  copy  the following files in the libraries folder :

+First of all you must download Bill Greiman's version of FreeRTOS .

   AVR platforms : the files LOccam and FreeRTOS_AVR ( Bill Greiman ) which is the default .